Good medical practice: a code of conduct for doctors in Australia

 As a doctor, it is important for you to maintain your own health and wellbeing.
 This includes seeking an appropriate work-life balance.

 Doctors have a responsibility to assist medical colleagues to maintain good health.
-All health professionals have responsibilities in certain circumstances for mandatory notification under the National Law.16 Good medical practice involves:
+Good medical practice involves:

-16Sections 140-143 of the National Law and Guidelines for mandatory notifications issued by the Medical Board of Australia.
+27Sections 140–143 of the National Law and Guidelines: Mandatory notifications about registered health practitioners issued by the Medical Board of Australia, available at: www.medicalboard.gov.au.

 Teaching, supervising and mentoring doctors and medical students is important for their development and for the care of patients.
 It is part of good medical practice to contribute to these activities and provide support, assessment, feedback and supervision for colleagues, doctors in training and students.